Carolina Jessamine: Sunny Evergreen Vine

 Things to Watch Out For

-Important warning! ⚠️ All parts of Carolina jessamine are extremely toxic and can be lethal to people, pets, and livestock.
+Important warning! ⚠️ All parts of Carolina jessamine are extremely toxic and can be lethal to people, pets, livestock, and even to honeybees.
 (You’ll find more information on this plant’s toxicity at the end of this article.)

 Some people experience dermatitis after handling the leaves, so wear gloves when working around this plant.

-It is extremely flammable and should not be planted next to your house. 🔥
+It is extremely flammable and should not be planted next to a fire pit or outdoor cooking area.

 Optimal Growing Conditions